-Grant Program Announcement believes contains confidential the Department.
-Below such The attached material submitted as part of Application Number ed to the D naintain an open and public proces Department are presumed public (1)(a). the basis for nondisclosure should the that it will not release such information be requested underment will maintain the confidence under the law. er the Public Records Law, • • • • • • • • • • • • • • • • • • • • pplicant th Fast Forward grant from the Depar lat are produced or collected unde s Law, Wis.
+Wisconsin Tust Forward Grant Program Announcement believes contains confidential the Department.
+Below such The attached material submitted as part of Application Number • d to the d naintain an open and public proces epartment are presumed public r (1)(a). the basis for nondisclosure s Wis Stat. §§ 19.31-19.37.
+The The department does not guarantee that it will not release such information but will consider the basis for nondisclosure should the information be requested under the Public Records Law, Wis Stat. §§ 19.31-19.37.
+The department will maintain the confidentiality of the designated information only to the extent allowable under the law.
+Additionally, if the applicant receives a Fast Forward grant from the department and enters a contract for the award, all records of the applicant that are produced or collected under the grant contract are subject to disclosure through the Public Records Law, Wis.
 Stat. § 19.36(3).
 The applicant identifies the following information in its application to be maintained confidential to the extent allowable under the Public Records Law for the reasons provided.
-Please note: General states be considered by the Depa types of information without s pecific designations will not Section Page # Topic Basis for Nondisclosure 1 Transfer of the control of the contr The state of the s
+Please note: General statements of types of information without specific designations will not be considered by the Department.
+Section Page # Topic Basis for Nondisclosure